 - Automatically convert incoming direct messages into tickets to allow customers to reach you privately.

-- Automatically convert public tweets containing your Twitter account username (for example, @zendesk) into tickets.
+- Automatically convert public tweets that mention your Twitter handle (for example, @zendesk) into tickets.

 A ticket received from Twitter behaves like a normal ticket in most ways.
 You can update the ticket properties and comment in the same way you would on any other ticket.
 You can also add internal notes that the external requester does not see.